MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 >* If you do not register a save handler, the `saveEvent.notifySuccess()` call is made automatically when the user selects **Save**.
 >* Ensure to have unique `entityId`.
 Duplicate `entityId` redirects to the first instance of the tab.

-## Configurable personal tab
+## Configuration experience for a personal tab

-To add configurable experience or to change  your [configurable channel or group chat tab](#configure-a-channel-or-group-chat-tab) to personal tab move all the configuration logic out of your configuration dialog into your `contentUrl`.
-Your `configurationUrl` must display a dialog that asks the user to pin the tab, that is pin the `contentUrl`.
+To add configurable experience or to change  your [configurable tabs](#configure-a-channel-or-group-chat-tab) to personal tab (static tabs) move all the configuration logic out of your configuration URL codespace to your `contentUrl` codespace `setConfig()` (formerly `setSettings()`) property.
+Your configuration URL codespace must display a dialog that asks the user to pin the tab, that is pin the `contentUrl`.
 If you are making any API calls or requests in the configuration dialog, add them to your `configurationUrl`.

 The `getSettings` and `setSettings` APIs that you would like to add in your configuration dialog can also be used from `contentUrl`.
 To add configurations for personal tab, you need to add all of your configuration logic in the `contentUrl`.
-That means that you can use your `contentUrl` to display the content or use it as `configurationUrl` to customize the content being displayed for that tab.
+That means that you can use `getSettings` and `setSettings` in your `contentUrl` to display the content or use it as `configurationUrl` to customize the content being displayed for that tab.
 This will allow you to get your configuration page ready for personal tabs.

-To change your channel or group chat tab to a personal tab, move the configuration logic into your `contentUrl` and update your app manifest by adding a `staticTab` that pins the `contentUrl` you decided to use in the given `scope` and `context`.
+To change configurable tab to a personal (Static) tab, move the configuration logic into your `contentUrl` codespace as explained earlier and update your app manifest by adding a `staticTab` that pins the `contentUrl` you decided to use in the given `scope` and `context`.

 If your personal tab will serve custom content based on the context that the tab is being pinned in, then you need to set a `contentUrl` where you plan to do some setup.
 For example, you may decide to serve a slightly different experience in meetings and so may choose to pin a setup or a bootstrap page where a new `contentUrl` is set at runtime in the tab itself.
 Such as, if your `contentUrl` is `https://wwww.contoso.com/teamsapp/setup`, then this page will get pinned where you can change the `contentUrl` at runtime such as following: